“No Show” Review

 - The FBI’s plan to infiltrate the mafia via Adriana was introduced in the season three finale, and it only took two episodes to let Adriana in on the secret.
 Typical of The Sopranos, however, this storyline will now take on the role of a slow burn.
 Throughout the next two seasons, Adriana will improbably become one of the series’ best characters.

 - I love how David Chase doesn’t portray the FBI as the “good guys” that they believe themselves to be.
 Agent Deborah Ciccerone is a stone-cold bitch, while the Bureau’s treatment of Adriana — an innocent bystander in the mafia world — is particularly cruel.
-They deserved to be covered in all that puke.
+They have no problem ruining her life in order to further their operation, and they deserve to be covered in all that puke.

 - Meadow has gone from fan favorite (circa “College”) to one of The Sopranos‘ most annoying characters.
 At least she manages to get her act together by the end of the episode, finally choosing to abandon her gap year in Europe and enroll in fall classes at Columbia, although she’s probably the last person you’d want to see in “Morality, Self and Society.”